railwayapp/docs/src/docs/develop/variables.md

 In Railway, there is also a notion of configuration variables which allow you to control the behavior of the platform.

-## Types of Variables

-There are four main types of variables in Railway -
-- **Service-level variables** are configured in your services' settings.
-- **Shared variables** are configured in your projects' settings and can be made available to any service in specific project.
-- **Railway-provided variables** are set by Railway to provide metadata about the environment, project, or service.
-- **User-provided configuration variables** are a group of reserved variables that change the behavior of Railway when set.

-## Defining Variables

-Variables can be defined and managed from within your project canvas - either in your Service settings or Project settings.

-### Service-level variables
+## Service variables

-Define variables for individual services by navigating to a service's "Variables" tab.
+Define variables scoped to individual services by navigating to a service's "Variables" tab.

 <Image src="https://res.cloudinary.com/railway/image/upload/c_scale,w_2026/v1678820924/docs/CleanShot_2023-03-14_at_12.07.44_2x_rpesxd.png"
 alt="Screenshot of Variables Pane"